jack23247/blog/_posts/2019-09-01-alpine-igel.md

  - updates
 ---

-Hey blog, long time no see!
-Since I've started working things kind of got in the way: I have an article on *Rebuilding an AS400 ASP on an inprotected RAID-5 array without damaging it* underway but I've never been able to finish it.

-Good thing about work is that they were throwing away some old dusty boxes and I've been able to pickup a couple of things, including three IGEL D210 thin clients.
-These folks have [incredible specs](https://www.parkytowers.me.uk/thin/Igel/ud/ud2/D210/) and run Linux out of the box.
+Some time ago, the warehouse manager at work came to me, knowing well that I collect junk, carrying three unassuming cardboard boxes: "Do you want these?"
+"Yes.", I answered straight away: thus, I was now in possession of a couple IGEL D210 thin clients which have [incredible specs](https://www.parkytowers.me.uk/thin/Igel/ud/ud2/D210/) and run Linux out of the box.
 After attempting to install various versions of Windows for *lulz*, I've settled on building a small Alpine Linux box I could use as a microserver.

 I'm using my Windows laptop to get internet access, as I use 4G in the apartment and my tethering-enabled router is still *en-route* from Amazon.
 That was terrible, I know.